YoussefSS/Template_ThirdPersonShooter/README.md

 18th commit in Eliminated
 [Link to commit in Eliminated](https://github.com/YoussefSS/Eliminated/commit/1b28fc0863ac5e9e3eb7c074842767533dfc1719)

-Crouching, full movement control over aiming down sights, as well as a weapon base class
+Crouching, full movement control over aiming down sights, as well as a weapon base class\
+Note: Use V3 even if you need just pistol, as it has a lot of fixes around reloading

 ###### Features

  - Crouching